2021 Suez Canal obstruction: Salvage and refloating

 On 25 March, the Suez Canal Authority (SCA) suspended navigation through the canal until Ever Given could be refloated.
 On the same day, Egyptian President Abdel Fattah el-Sisi's advisor on seaports stated that he expected the canal to be cleared in "48–72 hours, maximum".
-The Suez Canal Authority engaged the Dutch company Royal Boskalis Westminster through its subsidiary Smit Salvage to manage marine salvage operations.
-Peter Berdowski, Chief Executive of Boskalis, stated on that such an operation "can take days to weeks".
+The Suez Canal Authority engaged the Dutch company Royal Boskalis through its subsidiary Smit Salvage to manage marine salvage operations.
+Peter Berdowski, Chief Executive of Boskalis, stated that such an operation "can take days to weeks".
 On 26 March, the SCA accepted an offer made by a United States Navy assessment team of dredging experts to assist in efforts to remove the ship.

 Boskalis' team of experts collaborated with the Canal Authority, directing a team of Egyptian, Dutch, and Japanese workers.
 Over a dozen tugboats were brought to tow and push the ship, and suction dredgers to remove sand and silt from under her bow and stern.
 High-capacity pumps were brought to remove or redistribute the weight of fuel oil and water ballast on the ship.
 Backup plans contemplated unloading the 18,300 TEU of 15-tonne containers (Note: While the capacity of container ships is usually measured in twenty-foot equivalent units (TEUs), most of the containers on board Ever Given were in fact of the forty-foot variety.) using large floating cranes or even heavy lift helicopters, but this was deemed impractical and hazardous.

 As a first step, vessels were moved from behind Ever Given to make room for the refloating operation.
 Fuel and nine thousand tonnes of ballast water were removed to lighten the ship as an excavator began to dig out the bow.
 By the following day, the Canal Authority said its dredging operations were about 87 percent complete.

 On 27 March, a high tide enabled a small flotilla of tugboats to join the efforts to re-float the ship.
 Yukito Higaki, president of Shoei Kisen Kaisha, reported: "The ship is not taking water.
 Once it refloats, it should be able to operate."
 By 18:00 UTC, the ship had moved north by 17 m.
 More than 300 ships were delayed near the canal, with others still approaching and some diverted to alternative routes.
 Delays were expected to persist even after Ever Given was freed, as vessels might face busy ports.

 Admiral Osama Rabie, SCA chairman, told a press conference that weather conditions were "not the main reasons" for the ship's grounding, adding that "there may have been technical or human errors", and that all factors would be investigated.